JD-ETH/copark86.github.io/_pages/about.md

 title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-*Currently Looking for a job worldwide in robotics startup, starting earlist September 2018*
+*Currently Looking for a job in field robotics startup, starting earlist January 2019*

-- Broad interest in Robotics and finding software/hardware solutions for real world applications
-- Solid C++11 Programming background under ROS
-- SLAM, classical machine learning, non-linear optimization, state estimation, sensor fusion, computer Vision
+My Skill sets
+- Robot Perception
+- Experience in SLAM, Computer Vision, machine learning with LiDAR or camera
 - Working with Ground Vehicle and Aerial Vehicle Platforms
+- C++11 and Python Programming in ROS
-- Embedded System programming, controller modification, simulator setup
+- GPU and Embedded System programming
-- Experiences working in team in hackathons, competitions and open source projects.
+- Team player with experiences in hackathons, competitions and open source projects.

+Looking for a startup, that has:
+- skilled supervision
+- motivated employees
+- crazy but flexible schedules
+- utilizing state-of-art technologies

 If your robotics startup is looking for a motivated software engineer, contact me under jiadong.guo@outlook.com

-Specialties: Laser based SLAM, Robot Perceptions